video-dev/media-lighthouse/README.md

 # media-lighthouse
-🗼See problems with media before you debug them
+🗼See problems with media before debugging